dilannet777/super-assignment/README.md

 This application connects to a fictional social media network.
 One endpoint registers a token and the other endpoint fetches posts made by fictional users across a 6 month period.

-Go to original git repository : [https://github.com/supermetrics-public/php-assignment](Click Here)
+Go to original git repository : [Click Here](https://github.com/supermetrics-public/php-assignment)

 ## Dependencies